A Gwendolyn Brooks celebration, Fact-checking in the Age of Trumpism, and more things to do in Chicago this weekend

 1/6-2/12: Erin Elizabeth explores issues of waste, consumerism, feminism, and social identity through works created with cake as part of "Embracing the Chaos" at Dittmar Gallery (1999 Campus Dr., Evanston).
 Opening reception Fri 1/6, 4-6 PM.

-1/6-2/25: "A Closer Look at the Ordinary" at Catherine Edelman Gallery (300 W. Superior) features work by Beiruti photographer Serge Najjar.
+1/6-2/25: "A Closer Look at the Ordinary" at Catherine Edelman Gallery (300 W. Superior) features work by Beirut photographer Serge Najjar.
 Opening reception Fri 1/6, 5-8 PM.

 click to enlarge